viamrobotics/docs/docs/services/ml/upload-training-script.md

 ## Upload a new training script or new version

 You must use the [Viam CLI](/cli/) to upload your training script to the Registry.
-Follow the instructions in the [CLI documentation](/cli/) to install the CLI.

 You can use the [`viam training-script upload`](/cli/#training-script) command to upload a new script.